 ⭐️ Private load zones are available on the Enterprise plan upon request.

-Here are some reasons why you might want to use a private load zone on k6 Cloud:
+Why might you want to use a private load zone?

 First, contact us about adding private load zones to your subscription.
 We will give you information about how to proceed based on your requirements, including the setup that is required on your end to allow k6 Cloud to start instances on your behalf.